hddm-devs/kabuki/README.rst

 =======

 Kabuki is a Python library intended to make hierarchical PyMC models reusable, portable and more flexible.
-Once a model has been formualted in kabuki it is trivial to apply it to new datasets in various ways.
+Once a model has been formulated in kabuki it is trivial to apply it to new datasets in various ways.
 Currently, it is geared towards hierarchical Bayesian models that are common in the cognitive sciences but it might be easily adapted to other domains.

 In essence, kabuki allows easy creation of model-factories.
-After specifiying the model structure, models tailored to new data sets and new configurations can be instantiated easily.
+After specifiyng the model structure, models tailored to new data sets and new configurations can be instantiated easily.

 To see it in action, check out HDDM_ which uses kabuki for the heavy